chirag127/adblock/README.md

 Contains filters specific to Adguard and some filters that have not yet been added to other filterlists.

 # Requirements
-There just have one requirement to use this lists that AdGuard AdBlocker extension should be already installed.
+The requirements to use these lists in chromium based desktop browser is that AdGuard AdBlocker extension should be already installed on a chromium based desktop browser.

 You can install the extension [here](https://chrome.google.com/webstore/detail/adguard-adblocker/bgnkhhnnamicmpeenaelnjfhikgbkllg).